 TGah Editor: Change the three paragraphs below as follows (#5199):

-The Store A3 subfield is set to 1 to request the intended receiver of the Header Compression request to store the A3 field.
-It is set to 1 in the Header Compression response to confirm storing of the A3 field.
-Otherwise, it is set to 0 to indicate either no storage request or unsuccessful storage response of the A3 field.
+The Store A3 subfield is set to 1 to request the intended receiver of the Header Compression request to store the A3 field and is set to 1 in the Header Compression response to confirm storing of the A3 field.
+Otherwise, it is set to 0 in the Header Compression request to indicate no storage request for the A3 field and is set to 0 in the Header Compression response to indicate unsuccessful storage or release of the stored A3 field.

-The Store A4 subfield is set to 1 to request the intended receiver of the Header Compression request to store the A4 field.
-It is set to 1 in the Header Compression response to confirm storing of the A4 field.
-Otherwise, it is set to 0 to indicate either no storage request or unsuccessful storage response of the A4 field.
+The Store A4 subfield is set to 1 to request the intended receiver of the Header Compression request to store the A4 field and is set to 1 in the Header Compression response to confirm storing of the A4 field.
+Otherwise, it is set to 0 in the Header Compression request to indicate no storage request for the A4 field and is set to 0 in the Header Compression response to indicate unsuccessful storage or release of the stored A4 field.

-The CCMP Update Present subfield is 1 bit and is set to 1 to indicate the intended receiver of the Header Compression request to update the base packet number (BPN) and Key ID fields for the specified TID/ACI in the CCMP Update field.
-It is set to 1 in the Header Compression response to confirm update of the fields or to indicate decryption error for the specified TID/ACI(#4195, 3143).
-Otherwise, it is set to 0 to indicate either no CCMP update request or no CCMP update confirmation.
+The CCMP Update Present subfield is 1 bit and is set to 1 to indicate the intended receiver of the Header Compression request to update the base packet number (BPN) and Key ID fields for the specified TID/ACI in the CCMP Update field and is set to 1 in the Header Compression response to confirm the update of the fields or to indicate decryption error for the specified TID/ACI(#4195, 3143).
+Otherwise, it is set to 0 in the Header Compression request to indicate no CCMP update request and is set to 0 in the Header Compression response to indicate no CCMP update confirmation.

 TGah Editor: Insert a new paragraph below as follows (#5232):

+The PV1 Data Type 3 Supported subfield is set to 1 to indicate that reception of PV1 frames with Type field equal to 3 is enabled.
+Otherwise it is set to 0.

 The A3 field in the Header Compression element is present if the Request/Response subfield is 0 and the Store A3 subfield is 1.
 Otherwise, it is not present.